iaGuoZhi/WeBaaS-ChatRoom/slides/slides.md

 ## Project Overview

+Our front-end is command-line-based which is a typical IRC style.

 Our chatroom support real time communication, password mechanism, chat history display, member display.

 We used 6 WeBaaS APIs: app, schema, query, record, notification register, and notification listen.

 ---